Asymptotic approximations for stationary distributions of many-server queues with abandonment: Fluid limit

 \section{Fluid limit}

 In Section \ref{sec-flconj}, we describe a deterministic dynamical system that was shown in Theorems 3.5 and 3.6 of \cite{kanram08b} to arise as the so-called fluid limit of a many-server queue with abandonment that has service time and patience time distribution functions $G^s$ and $G^r$, respectively.
-In Section \ref{sec:IM}, we identify the invariant manifold associated with the fluid limit, which is subsequently used to obtain a first order asymptotic approximation to the stationary distribution of the fluid scaled state descriptor $\overline Y^{(N)}$.
+In Section~\ref{secIM}, we identify the invariant manifold associated with the fluid limit, which is then used in Section~\ref {secconv} to obtain a first-order asymptotic approximation to the stationary distribution of the fluid scaled state descriptor~$\overline Y{}^{(N)}$.

-\subsection{Fluid Equations}
+\subsection{Fluid equations}